sourcehut-mirrors/chawan/doc/image.md

 Known quirks and implementation details:

 * XTerm needs extensive configuration for ideal sixel support.
-In particular, you will want to set the "decTerminalID", "numColorRegisters", and "maxGraphicSize" attributes.
+In particular, you will want to set the decTerminalID, numColorRegisters, and maxGraphicSize attributes.
 See `man xterm` for details.
 * We assume private color registers are supported.
 On terminals where they aren't (e.g. SyncTERM or hardware terminals), colors will get messed up with multiple images on screen.
-* We send XTSMGRAPHICS for retrieving the number of color registers; on failure, we fall back to 256.
+* We send XTSMGRAPHICS for retrieving the number of color registers;
+  on failure, we fall back to 256.
 You can override color register count using the `display.sixel-colors` configuration value.
 * For the most efficient sixel display, you will want a cell height that is a multiple of 6.
 Otherwise, the images will have to be re-coded several times on scroll.
 * Normally, Sixel encoding runs in two passes.
-On slow computers, you can try setting `display.sixel-colors = 2`, which will skip the first pass.
+On slow computers, you can try setting `display.sixel-colors = 2`, which will skip the first pass (but will also display everything in monochrome).
-* Transparency is currently not supported; you will get strange results with transparent images.
+* Transparency *is* supported, but looks weird because we approximate an 8-bit alpha channel with Sixel's 1-bit alpha channel.

 ### Kitty